EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 A primary goal for EmberOS, although it is meant mostly as an embedded OS for "large" devices, is that in a pinch, if it is all you've got, you should be able to cobble together whatever you need.

+To that end, an unusually high number of communication options are included.

+#### Kouchat

-Kaochat provides a simple LAN chatroom, and is available on Android too.
+Provides a simple LAN chatroom, and is available on Android too.
 Drop a file onto a username to share it.
+Text length is limited, but it is a very easy and reliable choice.

+#### Jami
-Jami provides decentralized chat, video, and file sharing, but no group chat.
+Provides decentralized chat, video, and file sharing, but no group chat.
+Android is well supported.
+It is already configured for persistant storage.

+#### Retroshare

-Retroshare provides decentralized forums, chat, and filesharing, and may be very useful in emergencies but is not available for Android.
+Provides decentralized forums, chat, and filesharing, and may be very useful in emergencies but is not available for Android.
+Start via the "compatibility mode" shortcut.
+It is already configured for persistant storage.

+As you must exchange keys with a peer to communicate, and they are too long for Kouchat's chat window, the recommemded way to bootstrap is to put your key in a file with mousepad, and share it via Kouchat.

+The other option is to use Pidgin.

+Once this is done, creating forums allows an experience not unlike BBS.
+Remember that messages will eventually disappear, unless you explicitly mark them to be saved indefinately.

+#### Pidgin

+Provides the Bonjour LAN-only chat.
+This is a very common reliable choice that is included with some distros, and also provides many other chat services including IRC.
+It is already configured for persistant storage.

+#### Deluge

+For sharing larger files, you will probably get better results just making a torrent, and sending the torrent file through Kouchat.

 ### The Home Dir and normal desktop use